• Welcome!

 Our Story and Values

-Grounded in the spirit of ancient Celtic Monasticism, we are a present witness to the monastic character of the Celtic experience of Jesus of Nazareth.
-We make no claims of being a "traditional monastic community, even though we may borrow some outward aspects and some spiritual aspects.
+Grounded in the spirit of ancient Celtic Monasticism, we are a present witness to the monastic character of the Celtic Way.
+We make no claims of being a "traditional monastic community, even though we may borrow some outward aspects and some aspects of their daily lives

-We are an intentional and inclusive network of adult companions, who are called to form a new monastic spirit, living in our own homes or with our families.
+The Abbey is an intentional and inclusive network of adults who are called to form a new monastic spirit, living in our own homes or with our families.

 We are an intentional community of adults because we believe that for most people their 'second calling' into where the meaning of life is to found comes sometime in the early middle of life, when we wake up one morning to discover that how we 'measure' life has changed.
 What we have been doing for years, we begin to realize, simply does not fit us anymore.
 We have outgrown the young life that we thought would go on forever and have found within us a whole new person.
 Worse, we find ourselves lodged in a life we no longer find stimulating or satisfying or exciting.
 We are unfamiliar—even to ourselves.
 We find that we are living some kind of creeping death, sloughing off what fit us in the past, in the old life we thought we loved, and unable to find a new way to fit into our present.